LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Introduction

-\inlinesec{Necessity for metadata protection} Firstly, most of existing designs only consider the protection of application data, i.e., the transportation-layer (aka Layer-4 or L4) payload.
-Surprisingly, none of them fully respect the protection on various traffic metadata, such as low-level packet headers, packet size, count, timestamps, etc. Such metadata, often carried by the massive and continuous influx of raw traffic to be handled by the middlebox (Fig.~\ref{fig:influx}), can be information-rich, and potentially exploited.
-The importance of protecting communication metadata (e.g,. ip address) has been reiterated over the years~\cite{van2015vuvuzela,Tyagi2017}.
-In the often cited example of Snowden Leaks, it is frustratedly put as ``if you have enough metadata, you don't really need content''~\cite{rusbridger2013}.
-In fact, by just exploiting the seemingly trivial metadata like \emph{packet size, count and timing}, a plethora of subtle traffic analysis attacks have already been demonstrated to extract purportedly encrypted application data, including website objects~\cite{wang2014effective}, VoIP conservation~\cite{WhiteMSM2011}, streaming video~\cite{ReedK2017}, instant message~\cite{Coull2014}, and mobile user action~\cite{conti2016analyzing}.
-Apparently, redirecting massive multi-source traffic to the middlebox service provider creates a unique vantage point for the adversary to mount attacks including traffic analyses.
-A secure middlebox solution should therefore ensure \emph{full-stack protection} over the traffic, covering not only application contents but all essential metadata.
+\inlsec[0]{Necessity for metadata protection} Most existing designs only consider the protection of application payloads while redirecting traffic to remote middleboxes.
+Few of them protect traffic metadata, including \emph{low-level packet headers, packet size, count and timestamps}.
+Such metadata is information-rich and highly exploitable.
+The importance of hiding communication metadata (e.g., IP addresses) has been reiterated in recent years~\cite{van2015vuvuzela,Tyagi2017}.
+In the often cited example of Snowden Leaks, it is frustratedly put as \emph{``if you have enough metadata, you don't really need content''}~\cite{rusbridger2013}.

+By just exploiting the seemingly innocent \emph{packet size, count and timing}, a variety of sophisticated traffic analysis attacks have been demonstrated: they can extract supposedly encrypted application contents such as website objects~\cite{wang2014effective}, VoIP conversations~\cite{WhiteMSM2011}, streaming videos~\cite{ReedK2017}, instant messages~\cite{Coull2014}, and user activities~\cite{conti2016analyzing}, by analyzing the distributions of metadata.

+Such metadata may be obtained by an adversary who can sniff traffic anywhere on the transmission path.
+In fact, aggregating tremendous user traffic to the middlebox service provider creates a unique vantage point for traffic analysis, because of the much enlarged datasets for correlating information and statistical inference.
+We should thus protect not only application payloads but all aforementioned traffic metadata --- what we dub \emph{full-stack protection}.